 Hospitals spend thousands of dollars per bed in electricity each year.
 With such a high operating cost, it’s no wonder many hospitals are seeking to conserve energy.
-Reducing energy consumption in hospitals takes skill and coordination, but the results can save money and even help patients in their recovery process.
+Energy conservation in hospitals takes skill and coordination, but the results can save money and even help patients in their recovery process.

 What Are Common Energy Efficiency Problems in Healthcare?